highcharts/highcharts/docs/datagrid/datagrid-v2-migration.md

 ## Styling
 All styling is now done via CSS instead of the built-in API options.

-Since v3.0, we have removed the `cellHeight` option from the DataGrid, and the following example shows how to adjust height for the rows in thead and tbody respectively, and also how to override height in selected rows:
+Since v3.0, we have removed the `cellHeight` option from the DataGrid, and the following example shows how to adjust the height for the rows in `thead` and `tbody` respectively, and also how to override height in selected rows:

 ```css
 .highcharts-datagrid-table thead tr {